42BV/ai-hackathon/src/main/java/nl/_42/springai/hackathon/chatbot/lab/LAB.md

 ## Breakdown

-Lets break this case into a few requirements:
+Let's break this case into a few requirements:

 - When asking a question, the LLM will get prompt stuffed with answers from previously completed tickets
   - This makes use of a vector store with semantic searching in order to get relevant tickets